 Located to the south east of the City is a large five-sided pyramid (known as the D&M pyramid, see figure 4 above).
 As Erol Torun, a geomorphologist at the American Defense Mapping Agency has stressed, an object with five straight sides cannot be formed, or at any rate cannot be maintained, by the action of wind and weather.
 For the force that is sharpening one face will at the same time be causing any existing opposite straight sides or edges to erode.

 Figure 5.
 Avebury Circle, part of the Avebury complex (north of Stonehenge, England)

 Back in 1991 it occurred to me that Avebury circle, (see figure 5) with its earthen rampart and ditch, is a depiction of the Cydonia crater on Mars, suggesting that Silbury Hill (figure 6 below) – along with other features in the area – might be an analog model or 'mirror' representation of the key features of Cydonia.

 Working with the large scale UK Ordnance Survey map of the region, I then carefully measured the two sets of items in question and found them to be stunningly proportionate.
-That is to say, when the Cydonia mound-and-crater complex is reduced by a ratio of approximately 14:1, i.e. fourteen miles in Cydonia equals one mile at Avebury, it fits exactly on Avebury/Silbury (see figures 7 and 8 below).
+That is to say, when the Cydonia mound-and-crater complex is reduced by a ratio of approximately 14:1, i.e. fourteen miles in Cydonia equals one mile at Avebury, it fits exactly on Avebury/Silbury (see figures 7, 7a and 8).

 Avebury circle, for its part, is 'the mightiest in size and grandeur of all stone circles', of a 'magnificent complexity' and measuring a quarter of a mile across.
 Today a village nestles comfortably within its circumference.
 One writer comments that if Stonehenge is thought of as a church, then Avebury is a cathedral.